guroosh/City-Disaster-Management---Android/README.md

 **Overview**

-We implemented the backend using Microservice architecture.The microservice architecture comprises independent modular services where each service solves a specific problem or performs a unique task and these modules communicate with each other through well-defined API to serve the business goal.
+We implemented the backend using Microservice architecture.
+The microservice architecture comprises independent modular services where each service solves a specific problem or performs a unique task and these modules communicate with each other through well-defined API to serve the business goal.

 **Components**